From the fastest ascent to the highest pizza delivery and even a football match – our Mount Kilimanjaro Facts won’t disappoint!

 Number of Deaths on Mount Kilimanjaro

-Luckily, on average, 3-10 people die on the slopes of Mount Kilimanjaro every year.
-Conversely, as many as 30,000 people climb the mountain annually, which makes the odds of survival extremely high.
+According to records from tour operators and Tanzanian officials, on average, only 3-10 people die on the slopes of Mount Kilimanjaro every year.
+Conversely,more than 30,000 people climb the mountain annually.
+Fortunately, this makes the odds of survival extremely high.

 Highest Cricket Match